331 Vance Hall

 Joseph Harrington and Juan-Pablo Montero (2014), Cartel Sales Dynamics when Monitoring for Compliance is More Frequent than Punishment for Non-Compliance, Analysis of Competition Policy and Sectoral Regulation, 19 (22), pp. 172-191.

-The objective of this course is to make you more skilled in the art and science of strategic reasoning.
+The objective of this course is to make you more skilled in strategic reasoning.
 Strategic situations permeate our lives and we will examine many such situations through the lens of game theory.
 The course is composed of game-theoretic concepts, applications, and experiential learning.
-The bulk of the applications are to business situations including investment and entry, bargaining, managerial incentive contracts, network effects, product location, and two-sided markets.
-However, given the ubiquitous presence of strategic situations in human societies, applications will extend to politics, war, sports, history, crime, theology, and every day life, and cover the existence of God, steroid use in sports, racial discrimination, land conflict, trench warfare in World War I, and the Medieval Law Merchant.
+The bulk of the applications are to business situations including product entry, bargaining, managerial incentive contracts, and network effects.
+Given the ubiquitous presence of strategic situations in human societies, applications will also extend to politics, war, sports, history, crime, theology, and every day life, and cover such topics as steroid use in sports, traffic congestion, corruption, racial discrimination, and sexual harassment.
 Students will regularly participate in experiments involving strategic reasoning, and form teams to compete in a simulated industry environment.

 Public goods, externalities, uncertainty, and income redistribution as sources of market failures; private market and collective choice models as possible correcting mechanisms.
 Microeconomic theories of taxation and public sector expenditures.
 The administration and organization of the public sector.